dfelinto/blender-manual/manual/compositing/types/filter/denoise.rst

 Prefilter
    :None:
-      Assumes that the *auxiliary passes* (Albedo and Normal) are noise free while denoising and does not do any preprocessing on the *auxiliary passes*.
-This option retains the most detail and is the fastest.
+      Does not apply any prefiltering to the *auxiliary passes*.
+This option retains the most detail and is the fastest, but assumes the *auxiliary passes* are noise free which may require a high sample count.
+If the *auxilary passes* aren't noise free, then noise will remain in the image after denoising.
    :Fast:
-      Assumes the *auxiliary passes* are not noise free, but does not apply processing to the *auxiliary passes*.
-This option is faster than *Accurate* but generally produces a blurrier result.
+      Assumes the *auxiliary passes* are not noise free, but does not apply prefiltering to the *auxiliary passes*.
+This option is faster than *Accurate* but produces a blurrier result.
    :Accurate:
       Prefilters the auxiliary passes before denoising to reduce noise.
-This option usually produces more detailed results than *Fast* with increase processing time.
+This option usually produces more detailed results than *Fast* with increased processing time.
 HDR
    Preserve colors outside the 0 to 1 range.